osuosl/osuosl-pelican/content/about/about_people.rst

 Khuong joined the OSL in February 2019 and is studying Computer Science with the Computer System option.
 He first learned about the OSL from teammates at the `OSU Security Team`_ who were working there.
-Khuong strongly believes in the high impact and importance of open-source software and loves building things that empower other engineers.
+Khuong strongly believes in the high impact and importance of open-source software and loves building things that empower other people.
 OSL's missions align perfectly with his career goals.
-When not in front of computers, Khuong trains & competes for the OSU Table Tennis team and sometimes plays soccer for fun.
-Video games, manga, anime, movies, and food are other things he especially enjoys.
-He's a big fan of Hajime Isayama's Shingeki no Kyojin manga.
+When not in front of computers, Khuong spends a lot of time training to compete for the `OSU Table Tennis team`_ and sometimes plays soccer or badminton for fun.
+Video games, manga, movies, and books are other things he especially enjoys.
 After graduation, Khuong plans to adopt a lot of dogs and cats.

 .. class:: no-breaks